 - In Match Point, Chris and Nola first have sex in a wheat field during a storm.

 - In Wives and Daughters, the official couple's fate is resolved when it's raining.
 It's very intense because they can't come close to each other because there's infection of scarlet fever in his estate.
 They can just talk as they stand apart and the water pours on their faces and drenches their clothes.

 - In adaptation of Northanger Abbey (ITV's 2007 TV movie), during Catherine's visit to the Abbey, Catherine and Henry go horse riding to see Henry's parsonage.
 When they reach it, it's about to start raining.
 Catherine suggests they race back to the Abbey.
-It's quite a muddy ride and at the Abbey, Henry cleans and caresses Catherine's face.
+It's quite a muddy and rainy ride and at the Abbey, Henry cleans and caresses Catherine's face.

 - Abed comments that lovers soaked in rain is pretty much a cliché.
 However, he knows that knowledge of pop-culture is what connected him and a certain girl.
 When he wants to make it up to her for not calling her, he asks somebody to pour water on him from a watering can while he talks to her.
 The girl loves it and thinks it's the most romantic thing ever.